Lift your mood with lavender

 5. Pour the kefir mixture into a plastic sieve over a bowl or container.
 Gently push the kefir mix to and fro with a plastic spoon or spatula to encourage it through the sieve.
 Use a scooping action to avoid squashing the culture too much (though it’s quite elastic).
 Make sure you’ve got all the kefir and more importantly the culture out of your original pot.
 Avoid having metal come into contact with the culture itself.
 I’ve never tested this, but over time it could distress the culture and make it less viable.
 (However, later, if you make a kefir smoothie or add it to your cereal, it’ll be fine to use metal utensils.)

 7. Carefully scoop the culture up and place it in a clean container.
 You can optionally add a spoon of kefir from the last batch if you wish.
 Pour your chosen milk over the kefir culture.
 You can use semi-skimmed or whole cow’s milk, or goat’s milk depending on your taste.
-(If your kefir formed quickly and well last time around, you could gradually increase the volume of milk over successive cycles.)
+(If your kefir formed quickly last time around, you could gradually increase the volume of milk over successive cycles.)
 Place it somewhere reasonably warm, as before, and let a new cycle begin!

 Meanwhile, enjoy your kefir straight from the fridge, or follow the recipe suggestions below.